Fights, faults and forgiveness

 Finding fault – everybody’s doing it

-What a time it’s been in Canberra recently!
+Political upheaval are divisions are never far from the news of a nation’s government!
 It’s tough being the leader of a political party – any party.
 Everyone has their eyes on you, finding fault wherever they can.

 It’s easy, of course, to see the faults in someone else.
 It’s harder to see them in ourselves.
 And in the heat of conflict it’s even harder to see ourselves properly, and even harder to own our wrongdoing.
 We can judge others accurately, we feel, yet we struggle to have right judgement about ourselves.